JadeChan03/rag-qa-fullstack/README.md

 3. **Answer Quality**:
    - The quality of the generated answers depends on the relevance of the retrieved documents and the language model's capabilities.

-4. **Frontend Design**:
+4. **Optimization for Response Time**:
-   - The frontend is minimal and may require additional enhancements for production use.
+   - Currently the system is operating at a relatively inefficient speed, possible due to LLM Response Time and pipeline inefficiency.

 ### Next Steps
 1. **Scalability**: